-As a textile processing standard, GOTS does not set its own criteria for organic farming but rather requires that the materials used must be of certified organic origin according to a recognized farming standard.
-Only textile products made from at least 70 percent (label grade "made with organic") or 95 percent (label grade "organic") certified organic raw materials can become GOTS certified.
+As a textile processing standard, GOTS does not set its own criteria for organic farming but rather requires that the materials used must be of certified organic origin according to a recognised farming standard.
+Only textile products made from at least 70 percent (label grade "made with organic") or 95 percent (label grade "organic") certified organic raw materials can become certified to GOTS.